-The areas of interest during baseline evaluations addressed requirements from the HM 201 rulemaking which is now contained in Federal Register 49 CFR Section 180.509, Requirements for inspection and test of specification tank cars, paragraph (e) Structural integrity inspections and tests.3 The inspection areas as per 49 CFR are identified as follows;
+The areas of interest during baseline evaluations addressed requirements from the HM 201 rulemaking contained in Federal Register 49 CFR Section 180.509, Requirements for inspection and test of specification tank cars, paragraph (e) Structural integrity inspections and tests.3 The inspection areas per 49 CFR are identified as follows:

-(e) Structural integrity inspections and tests.
+Structural integrity inspections and tests.
 At a minimum, each tank car facility shall inspect the tank for structural integrity as specified in this section.
-The structural integrity inspection and test shall include all transverse fillet welds greater than 0.64 cm (0.25 inch) within 121.92 cm (4 feet) of the bottom longitudinal centerline; the termination of longitudinal fillet welds greater than 0.64 cm (0.25 inch) within 121.92 cm (4 feet) of the bottom longitudinal centerline; the termination of longitudinal fillet welds greater than 0.64 cm (0.25 inch) within 121.92 cm (4 feet) of the bottom longitudinal centerline; and all tank shell butt welds within 60.96 cm (2 feet) of the bottom longitudinal center line by one or more of the following inspection and test methods to determine that the welds are in proper condition:
+The structural integrity inspection and test shall include all transverse fillet welds greater than 0.64 cm (0.25 inch) within 121.92 cm (4 feet) of the bottom longitudinal centerline; the termination of longitudinal fillet welds greater than 0.64 cm (0.25 inch) within 121.92 cm (4 feet) of the bottom longitudinal centerline; and all tank shell butt welds within 60.96 cm (2 feet) of the bottom longitudinal center line by one or more of the following inspection and test methods to determine that the welds are in proper condition: